 Skip to our full verdict on...

-- All Transit Custom versions good to drive, Sport model best
+- All Transit Customs good to drive, Sport model best

-- Later 2.0-litre engines are quieter and more responsive
+- 2.0-litre engines are more responsive and powerful

-- Ride can be bouncy, especially when van is empty
+- Ride can be bouncy when van is empty

 There’s a school of thought that suggests it shouldn’t really matter what a van is like to drive – since carrying stuff in the back with as little fuss as possible is the primary purpose of any LCV.